 - Far From Street: Bees don’t like interruption.
 So, try to choose a location far from pathways or streets.

 I know it is difficult to fulfill all of these criteria.
-But try to choose a place for a beehive that fulfills the maximum of these criteria.
+But try to choose a place for a beehive that meets as many of these criteria as possible.

-I found 7 perfect locations that meet almost all the needs for a beehive to be kept.
-Some of them are mostly suitable for rural areas, and some of them are for both rural and urban beekeeping.
-Let’s know about those perfect locations.
+I found 7 perfect locations that meet most of the conditions for a beehive.
+Some are suitable only for rural areas, and others are suitable for both rural and urban beekeeping.
+Let’s look at 7 places to put a beehive for maximum beekeeping advantages.

 1) Garden

-I placed my first beehive in my garden which is in the backyard of my house.
+I placed my first beehive in my backyard garden.
 Placing a beehive in the garden keeps bees happy.
 Because they don’t have to travel long for foraging.

 After placing my beehive in the garden, I noticed a significant boost in blossom and fruit production.
-This is why I chose this spot in my no. 1 list for placing your apiary.
+This is why I chose this spot at #1 in my list of perfect apiary placement locations.

 2) Crops Field

-Bees travel long to collect from a variety of crop plants.
-If you can set up your apiary it will reduce their labour.
+Bees travel long distances to collect from a variety of crop plants.
+If you can set up your apiary in a crop field, it will reduce the amount of labour required.

-Bees will be happy as well as you will see a blast in crop production.
+Bees will be happy, and you will see a boost in crop production.
 You can also earn money from beekeeping by providing pollination services to farmers.
+Many beekeepers in the United States and the United Kingdom provide pollination services to farmers and earn money through it.

 3) Forest

 You can also put your hive in a forest.
 But don’t place it in a dense forest.
-It can be placed at the front of the forest or a little inside the forest.
+It can be placed at the front of the forest or slightly inside.

-Try to ensure that there is availability of sunlight during the daytime for a few hours.
+Try to ensure there is sunlight for a few hours of the day.
 Also, you have to be a little more careful while placing the beehive in a forest.

-Because there is a chance that there will be a lot of animals that can be harmful to the hive.
-If you are placing your hive in a forest where bears exist it will be a huge risk.
+There is a chance of many animals that can harm the hive.
+If you place your hive in a forest where bears exist, it will be a huge risk.

-Learn about honey bee predators, and take protection for the hives against predators.
+Learn about honey bee predators and take steps to protect the hives.
 Then you are ready to set up your hive in a forest.

 4) At The Foot Of A Mountain

-If there is a mountain close to your house, you can set up your apiary at the foot of the mountain.
-Make sure you have permission to place it in that location.
+If there is a mountain near your house, you can set up your apiary at its foot.
+Make sure you have permission to place it there.

-I have communicated with a lot of beekeepers in my country who placed their beehives in such locations.
+I have communicated with many beekeepers in my country who have placed their beehives in such locations.
 They are having no issues at all.

-You just have to know when to inspect beehives, and how to take proper care of them.
-That’s all you are good to go.
+You have to know when to inspect beehives and how to properly care for them.
+That’s all, you are good to go.

 5) Backyard

-A lot of beekeepers are found around the world who are involved in backyard beekeeping.
-You can also start your beehive in the backyard of your house.
+Many beekeepers around the world are involved in backyard beekeeping.
+You can also start your beehive in your backyard.

 If you can plant a couple or more flowering plants close to the hive.
 It will be a gift for the bees.